Telepact/telepact/README.md

 ### Why have both optional and nullable fields?

-jAPI allows API designers to mark a field as optional (the field might be omitted) as well as mark the field type as nullable (the field might appear with a null value).
+uAPI allows API designers to mark a field as optional (the field might be omitted) as well as mark the field type as nullable (the field might appear with a null value).

-These design options are both present to maximize the design expressiveness of the API. jAPI leverages optionality to accomplish the expressiveness of `undefined` in languages like TypeScript.
+These design options are both present to maximize the design expressiveness of the API. uAPI leverages optionality to accomplish the expressiveness of `undefined` in languages like TypeScript.
 While `null` is a value that can be passed around like a string or number, `undefined` or optionality can not be passed around but is rather an incidental property of the shape of the data